JuliaCI/BenchmarkTools.jl/doc/manual.md

 - "evaluation": a single execution of a benchmark expression.
 - "sample": a single time/memory measurement obtained by running multiple evaluations.
 - "trial": an experiment in which multiple samples are gathered (or the result of such an experiment).
+- "benchmark parameters": the configuration settings that determine how a benchmark trial is performed

 The reasoning behind our definition of "sample" may not be obvious to all readers.
 If the time to execute a benchmark is smaller than the resolution of your timing method, than a single evaluation of the benchmark will generally not produce a valid sample.
-In that case, one must "approximate" a valid sample by evaluating the benchmark multiple times, and dividing the total time by the number of evaluations performed.
-For example, if a sample takes 1 second for 1 million evaluations, the approximate time value for that sample is 1 microsecond per evaluation.
+In that case, one must approximate a valid sample by recording the total time `t` it takes to record `n` evaluations, and estimating the sample's time per evaluation as `t/n`.
+For example, if a sample takes 1 second for 1 million evaluations, the approximate time per evaluation for that sample is 1 microsecond.
 It's not obvious what the right number of evaluations per sample should be for any given benchmark, so BenchmarkTools provides a mechanism (the `tune!` method) to automatically figure it out for you.

 # Benchmarking basics